How club management software helps a Parkour business owner

 On-demand video content

-It was very difficult when trying to decide how to do an online offering when we have an enormous warehouse filled with bars, and mats, and safety mats, and boxes and enormous equipment, and the guidance from the government was not to go outside or share equipment, so I had to work really hard to think up challenges that were relevant that people could do from home which is why I think I made over 60 on-demand videos that people could do right from their living room with things they found around the house, but there were challenges that people could look up and do.
-Some were strength and fitness and some of it was skills-based, and yes it was hard, and by the end of summer 2020, I was running out of ideas.
-I started with daily and then scaled down to Monday to Friday so yes it was just me filming stuff which helped stay sane too.
+It was very difficult when trying to decide how to do an online offering when we have an enormous warehouse filled with bars, mats, boxes, and enormous pieces of equipment.
+The guidance from the government was not to go outside or share equipment, so I had to work really hard to think up relevant challenges that people could do from home, which is why I think I made over 60 on-demand videos that people could do right from their living room with objects they found around the house.
+Some were strength and fitness and some were skills-based, and yes it was hard, and by the end of summer 2020, I was running out of ideas.
+I started with daily and then scaled down.

 Creating TeamUp instructional videos

-We looked at what we were doing and we started doing more tutorials and really short videos for Instagram in particular that were under a minute or close to a minute that someone could look at and digest really quickly.
-We had an FAQ page on our website that had a couple of downloadable PDFs on how to use TeamUp in a very basic way, but I started getting a lot of phone calls of people asking "how to do this" or saying that they had looked at the system but didn't know "how to do this".
-And because people are asking these questions and it's a system I use every single day I started thinking "oh this is so straightforward it's such a simple system", "why are people struggling with this."
-I use this system every day, but just because that person is the 200th person to ask me that question, it's the first time they're asking so the information is brand new.
+We looked at what we were doing and we started doing more tutorials and really short videos, particularly for Instagram, that were under a minute that someone could look at and digest really quickly.
+We had an FAQ page on our website with a couple of downloadable PDFs on how to use TeamUp in a very basic way, but I started getting a lot of phone calls from people asking "how to do this" or saying they had looked at the system but didn't know "how to do that".

-The aim of these videos was to help people whether it be my customers or someone who is never going to come to my business at all.
-None of the videos are monetized.
-They are all free and available for people to use.
-We don't blame them for not knowing how to use the system, rather provide a resource to educate them and a couple of our friends who run their other businesses started sharing the videos I made because there is a lot that's universal that other businesses can use.
+I spent some time making videos showing them how to do different things.
+The TeamUp system is so easy and quick to use, and the aim of these videos was to help people.
+We wanted to provide a resource to educate them, and a couple of our friends who run other businesses started sharing the videos I made because there is a lot that's universal that other businesses can use.

-You can see each of Brad's videos on his Youtube channel, Team Kinetix and Instagram page.
+You can see Brad's videos on his Youtube channel, Team Kinetix and Instagram page.

 Re-opening live Parkour classes and the future

 Reopening offered a few challenges.
-The first thing we had to take into account was the government guidelines and regulations.
-Things like having a screen at reception and having hands free automatic sanitation stations around the building and a marked one-way system, which makes it easy for them to enter one way and exit another so we don't have any crossing of paths.
+The first thing we had to take into account was the government guidelines and regulations, for example, having a screen at reception, hands-free automatic sanitation stations around the building, and a marked one-way system, which makes it easy for customers to enter one way and exit another.
 We also have our customers wait outside at the beginning of every class and then bring them in.
-The parents have an outside waiting area where they have coffees and teas.
+The parents have an outside waiting area where they have coffee and tea.

-We took the government guidelines and then Parkour UK set up their own guidelines which were slightly stricter and then I looked at our specific business and we went kind of a little step beyond that as well.
-We have an enormous amount of space to keep distance, we didn't do kids warm-ups so we could have a normal amount of children and put them into really small groups with one coach per group.
-So we're having a large amount of our staff on site.
-All of our equipment is always sanitised with fast-acting sanitisers and antibacterial fluids and we are requiring sanitising of hands upon entry and sanitising equipment every 15 minutes.
+Parkour UK also set up their own guidelines, which were slightly stricter, and then I looked at our specific business and we went a little step further as well.
+We have an enormous amount of space to keep distance, we didn't do warm-ups so we could have a normal number of children and put them into really small groups with one coach per group, so we had a large number of staff on site.
+All of our equipment is always sanitised with fast-acting sanitisers and antibacterial fluids, and hands had to be sanitised upon entry and equipment sanitised every 15 minutes.

-As the government restrictions start to ease up, we started cleaning between classes and wiping things down if faces and close contact was made with certain equipment but still maintaining the cleaning between sessions.
+As the government restrictions started to ease up, we started cleaning between classes and also wiping things down if our customers came into contact with certain equipment.
 Simple things like that do affect our business, but in terms of the customer experience and people feeling safe that was more important and meant more customers would come back and we'd be stronger as a result.

 Video: Why Brad chose TeamUp for his Parkour club